 Getting Started with ITS

-Students: Get Started with Technology at UT
+Students: Get Started with IT@UT

 Welcome!
 Information Technology Services (ITS) is here to help.
 For those of you new to the university or wanting to learn more about the technology offered on campus, we have compiled a list of ITS resources available to help your collegiate career.

-Print on campus
+Print on Campus

-Find deals at the Campus Computer Store
+The Campus Computer Store

 Every year students get caught sharing copyrighted material, which can result in being placed on academic probation and having to pay significant settlement fees.
 The university cannot protect you against allegations of copyright infringement.
 The best way to protect yourself is to read the Acceptable Use Policy (AUP) and abide by its rules.
 Familiarize yourself with the AUP to make sure you are following the rules.